Kerber0ss/pechernyi/README.md

 > [!IMPORTANT]
 > Caveman only affects output tokens — thinking/reasoning tokens are untouched.
 Caveman no make brain smaller.
 Caveman make *mouth* smaller.
 Biggest win is **readability and speed**, cost savings are a bonus.

-A March 2026 paper ["Brevity Constraints Reverse Performance Hierarchies in Language Models"](https://arxiv.org/abs/2604.00025) found that constraining large models to brief responses **improved accuracy by 26 percentage points** on certain benchmarks.
+A March 2026 paper ["Brevity Constraints Reverse Performance Hierarchies in Language Models"](https://arxiv.org/abs/2604.00025) found that constraining large models to brief responses **improved accuracy by 26 percentage points** on certain benchmarks and completely reversed performance hierarchies.
 Verbose not always better.
 Sometimes less word = more correct.

 ## Evals